roberttidey/LightwaveRF/README.md

 lwrf.py - An experimental library for rx and tx on Raspberry Currently only the rx side is functional

-Notes:
-As these libraries use interrupt service routines they may have issues with other services using interrupts like Serial.
+Notes: As these libraries use interrupt service routines they may have issues with other services using interrupts like Serial.
 The time spent in the isrs is kept very small to minimise risks.
-The LxTx library for Arduino type devices also uses Timer2 and assumes 16MHz clock rates, although a define may be used to support 8MHz operation.
+The LxTx library also uses Timer2 and assumes 16MHz clock rates.
-As the library supports different device types then you must set the defines at the top of the .h files to the correct device.

 Updates 9 Nov 2013
 LxRx library window for 0 detection widened